EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/02-networking.md

 gateway on it.
 With bridge networking, you can use a single network interface with all of the virtual machines accessible through it.
-Each VM will have a unique virtual MAC address, and each will receive a unique IP address from your DHCP server, all the VMs become discoverable on the network, just like any other machine on your LAN.
+Each VM will have a unique virtual MAC address, and each will receive a unique IP address from your DHCP server.
+All the VMs become discoverable on the network, just like any other machine on your LAN.

 By default, Proxmox creates a single bridge network, named `vmbr0`,